Thriller 25: Background

 Jackson released his sixth studio album, Thriller, on November 30, 1982.
-With sales estimated to be over 70 million copies worldwide (Note: Representatives for Sony and Jackson's estate say that Thriller has sold 105 million copies globally.
-Although sales estimates for Thriller have been as high as 110 million copies, these sales figures are unreliable according to various music specialists.), Thriller became the world's best-selling album of all time; the album was the first in history to yield seven top-ten singles.
-The success of Thriller put Jackson into the dominating position of pop music, becoming an international pop-cultural icon.
+With sales estimated at more than 70 million copies worldwide (Note: Representatives for Sony and Jackson's estate say that Thriller has sold 105 million copies globally.
+Although sales estimates for Thriller have been as high as 110 million copies, these sales figures are unreliable according to various music specialists.), Thriller became the world's best-selling album of all time; it was the first album in history to yield seven top-ten singles.
+Its success established Jackson as a dominant figure in pop music and an international pop-culture icon.

 Jackson was asked about a "second chapter" to Thriller on Access Hollywood in late 2006.
-He said he would discuss it with collaborator will.i.am, but had not yet considered it, commenting "No I haven't really thought about it in that way but I would give it more thought.
+He said he would discuss it with collaborator will.i.am, but had not yet considered it, commenting, "No I haven't really thought about it in that way but I would give it more thought.
 We haven't really discussed it yet, on that level, but I'm sure at some point we will.
 But it's a great thought."
 Jackson served as executive producer; the album's release was announced in an Epic Records press release on November 30, 2007.

 Release

-Thriller 25 was released on CD and vinyl and included seven bonus tracks: the previously unreleased ballad "For All Time" (with backing provided by Toto), Vincent Price's voice-over and five remixes featuring contemporary artists Fergie and Akon.
+Thriller 25 was released on CD and vinyl with seven bonus tracks: the previously unreleased ballad "For All Time" (with backing provided by Toto), Vincent Price's voice-over and five remixes featuring contemporary artists Fergie and Akon.
 It also included a DVD featuring three award-winning music videos, the Emmy-nominated Motown 25 "Billie Jean" performance, and a booklet with a message from Jackson.
-"For All Time" supposedly dates from 1982, but leaks often credit it as being from Dangerous sessions.
+"For All Time" was reportedly recorded in 1982, although leaked versions have often been credited to the Dangerous sessions.
 Despite this, a new bridge and new background vocals were used in the Thriller 25 release.

-On the iTunes Store, Zune Marketplace, and Amazon MP3, a "Super Deluxe Edition" can be purchased which also features the bonus material from Thriller: Special Edition, "Billie Jean (Underground Mix)", an instrumental "Thriller" mix, an extended "Billie Jean" and a digital booklet.
+On the iTunes Store, Zune Marketplace, and Amazon MP3, a "Super Deluxe Edition" was available with the bonus material from Thriller: Special Edition, "Billie Jean (Underground Mix)", an instrumental "Thriller" mix, an extended "Billie Jean" and a digital booklet.
 Copies bought in Target, Best Buy, Circuit City and Independent Music Stores in the US feature the bonus tracks "Billie Jean (Four on the Floor Club Mix)", "Thriller (Def Thrill Remix)", "Wanna Be Startin' Somethin' (Extended 12" Mix)" and "Billie Jean (Four on the Floor Radio Mix)" respectively.
 Sony also released a "fan pack" containing Thriller 25 and the Number Ones DVD.